-- Law Health and Safety at Work (Jersey) Law, 1989, Article 7 - 25 Risk assessment should be carried out during the design process in order to consider the foreseeable risks associated with all possible uses to which the machinery may be put, from the start to the very end of its life cycle.
+- Risk assessment should be carried out during the design process in order to consider the foreseeable risks associated with all possible uses to which the machinery may be put, from the start to the very end of its life cycle.
 This includes its construction, installation, operation, adjustment, maintenance, cleaning, movement, upgrade, modification, decommissioning and disposal. - In addition to the above, it is necessary for designers and manufacturers to consider the potential abuse of machinery in the workplace and the hazards associated with such misuse.
 This could include the potential overriding or removal of safety devices by users; and failure to use safe working practices as instructed by manufacturers and suppliers of machinery.
-It is therefore necessary to 'design out' risk as much as possible so that machinery cannot be misused. - 27 It will be necessary to consider the types of hazard posed by machinery, combined with the severity of any injury or damage likely to be sustained by individuals and the possibility of such events occurring.
+It is therefore necessary to 'design out' risk as much as possible so that machinery cannot be misused. - It will be necessary to consider the types of hazard posed by machinery, combined with the severity of any injury or damage likely to be sustained by individuals and the possibility of such events occurring.
 It may be decided that there is no alternative but to ensure that machinery operators wear personal protective equipment (PPE) as a control measure.
-It should, however, be remembered that PPE can also inhibit movement, feeling, dexterity and sensory perception and as such, the installation of this control can also introduce further hazards. - 28 Designers and manufacturers need to devise measures to eliminate hazards wherever possible.
-Where hazards cannot be eliminated, risks posed must be reduced, as far as is reasonably practicable, to prevent harm, by installing protective measures.
-Any controls installed should be checked and reviewed to ensure that they are appropriate in reducing risk to acceptable levels and to determine whether further controls are also necessary to assure safety.